brandur/sorg/content/fragments/airpods.md

----
-title: AirPods
-published_at: 2017-03-29T14:44:33Z
-image: /assets/images/fragments/airpods/vista.jpg
++++
-hook: I'm happy to be cheering from the bleachers as Apple makes their first home run in years.
+hook = "I'm happy to be cheering from the bleachers as Apple makes their first home run in years." image = "/assets/images/fragments/airpods/vista.jpg" published_at = 2017-03-29T14:44:33Z title = "AirPods"
----
++++

 Apple's had a bad few years.
 Financially, things are great, but product innovation has not only slowed to a crawl, but